Christopher Columbus (1451-1506)

 In fifteenth-century Europe, a new age dawned – the Age of Discovery.
 Trade between different regions of the known world – Europe, Asia, and Africa – brought the desire for new spices, precious metals, silk, teas, and many different materials and goods not available in abundance in Europe.
 The monarchs of Europe sought to establish access to these new goods, most of which were found in various parts of Asia.

-This desire to reach Asia was only heightened by the stories of Venetian Marco Polo in the late thirteenth century of his time in the court of the Mongol ruler Kublai Khan.
-The wealth described by Polo in his stories became enticing for many Europeans.
+This desire to reach Asia was only heightened by the stories of Venetian Marco Polo, who lived in the late thirteenth century in the court of the Mongol ruler Kublai Khan.
+Polo’s descriptions of wealth in his stories became enticing for many Europeans.

 Those brave enough to venture into the unknown to find new routes to Asia by sea would be rewarded with fame and fortune.
 European monarchs wanted their share of new wealth, so they sponsored explorers to take to the seas to find new trade routes.

-One of these explorers was the son of a wool weaver from Genoa, Italy, named Christopher Columbus.
+One of these explorers was Christopher Columbus, the son of a wool weaver from Genoa, Italy.
 A trained seafarer and navigator from an early age, Columbus believed that the best way to travel to China or India was to sail west across the ocean.
 He believed this route would end on the east coast of Asia.
 While this was not a new idea, it was Columbus’ persistence in the viability of this belief that led him into history.

 To accomplish his vision, Columbus needed the support of one of Europe’s seafaring powers to fund his voyage.
 In 1484, after failing to get the support of England, Columbus attempted to convince King John II of Portugal to support his westward sea voyage.
 In 1486, he made the same plea to King Ferdinand and Queen Isabella of Spain.
 Both Portugal and Spain rejected the idea because neither felt it was feasible and would be a waste of money.